abpframework/abp/docs/en/Background-Jobs-Hangfire.md

 > You have to configure a storage for Hangfire.

-2. If you want to use hangfire's dashboard, you can add `UseHangfireDashboard` call in the `OnApplicationInitialization` method in `Module` class:
+2. If you want to use hangfire's dashboard, you can add `UseAbpHangfireDashboard` call in the `OnApplicationInitialization` method in `Module` class:

 ````csharp
  public override void OnApplicationInitialization(ApplicationInitializationContext context)